akarohan/TymeLess_Diary_App/README.md

 **Made with ❤️ for privacy-conscious users who value their personal digital space.**

-*TymeLess - Where your thoughts find their timeless home.*
+*TymeLess - Make your memories Time less*